If we love our children too

 For a start it’s important to note that just because something made its way into holy scripture it doesn't mean it should be spiritualized.
 Horror is the only appropriate Christian response to violence, no matter where it is found.

-We can recognise that the prevalence of apparently God sanctioned violence throughout scripture is one of the reasons people legitimately reject Christianity.
-We have to be honest about that and learn how to talk about it.
-[I recommend the work of John Dominic Crossan and Marcus Borg to help with this.]
+We can recognise that the prevalence of violence presented as God-sanctioned throughout scripture is one of the reasons people legitimately reject Christianity.
+We have to be honest about that and learn how to responsibly read these texts.*

 God says, “Do not lay your hand on them.”